rptabo/rptabo.github.io/_drafts/third-wheel-etiquette.md

 ## The Rules

 - Ask lots of questions.
 Dig deep.
-Make it personal.
-- Ask lots of questions (the deeper & more personal, the better).
+Make it personal. **OR:** Ask lots of questions (the deeper & more personal, the better).
 - Try to sit between them so there's less awkwardness
 - Understand that they _want_ to buy you a third ticket, it is just your responsibility to relieve them of the burden of being too forward
 - Delve into the physical aspect of their relationship